sheride/equation_learner/README.md

 # equation-learner

-This is a reproduction of the EQL machine learning model and its variations [1] [2].
+This is a reproduction of the EQL machine learning model and its variations [1] [2] using Keras and Tensorflow.

 [1] Martius, Georg, and Christoph H. Lampert.
 "Extrapolation and learning equations." _arXiv preprint arXiv:1610.02995_ (2016).